MicrosoftDocs/azure-devops-yaml-schema/task-reference/deploy-visual-studio-test-agent-v1.md

 **`agentLocation`** - **Test Agent Location**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
 Supplies the path to vstf_testagent.exe from the network or local location.
-If no path is provided, it will be downloaded from [vstf_testagent.exe](https://go.microsoft.com/fwlink/?LinkId=827840).
+If no path is provided, it will be downloaded from [the download center](https://go.microsoft.com/fwlink/?LinkId=827840).
 <!-- :::editable-content-end::: -->
 <br>